FindoraNetwork/ark-bulletproofs/README.md

-# Bulletproofs over the Canaan curve
+# Bulletproofs over the secq256k1 curve

-This repo builds over [Bulletproofs][bp_website] but replaces the Ristretto group with another group over a newly sampled curve, named Canaan, found through the use of the complex multiplication by  Broker and Stevenhagen.
+This repo builds over [Bulletproofs][bp_website] but replaces the Ristretto group with another group over the secq256k1 curve.

-An important property of the Canaan curve is that it can embed secp256k1.
+An important property of the secq256k1 curve is that it can embed secp256k1.
 A severe limitation, as a result, is that its scalar field does not have a lot of 2-arity, and therefore preventing a large class of protocols based on FFT to run on the native field.

 There are only a few solutions we know today to circumvent this limitation:
-Bulletproofs and Gemini.
+Bulletproofs, Gemini, and Orion.
 For this library, we use Bulletproofs.

 ## Original About